kestra-io/docs/content/blogs/YYYY-MM-DD-CI-CD-kestra-comparison.md

 ![A use of GitHub Actions by Federico Trotta](/blogs/YYYY-MM-DD-CI-CD-kestra-comparison/github_actions.png)

-**Unique feature: deep integration with the GitHub ecosystem** GitHub Actions offers seamless integration with the entire GitHub platform, letting you trigger workflows based on any GitHub event—like pull requests, issues, or comments.
+**Unique feature: deep integration with the GitHub ecosystem** GitHub Actions offers seamless integration with the entire GitHub platform, letting you trigger workflows based on any GitHub event—like pull requests, issues, or commits.
 This makes it an excellent choice for projects already using GitHub, as it provides a highly streamlined experience.

 **Pros**:
-- **Ease of use**:Simple setup within your GitHub repository, which means minimal configuration.
+- **Ease of use**: Simple setup within your GitHub repository, which means minimal configuration.
-- **Marketplace for actions**: Access to a vast library of pre-built actions, which can save you a lot of time..
+- **Marketplace for Actions**: Access to a vast library of pre-built actions, which can save you a lot of time..
 - **Cost-effective**: Generous free tier for public repositories, making it accessible for open-source projects.

 **Cons**:
-- **Limited to gitHub**: Ideal for projects fully hosted on GitHub, but the limited integration with other platforms can make it challenging for teams managing repositories across multiple environments.
+- **Limited to GitHub-hosted repositories**: While GitHub Actions integrates seamlessly with projects fully hosted on GitHub, it becomes challenging if your codebase spans multiple platforms or includes on-premises repositories.
+Teams managing repositories across different environments may find it difficult to integrate these external systems, as GitHub Actions is tightly coupled with the GitHub ecosystem.
-- **Debugging challenges**: Requires commits to test workflows, which can clutter the commit history and make it harder to maintain a clean repository.
+- **Workflow edits require commits**: Updating workflows necessitates committing changes to the repository, which mixes the codebase and the CI/CD configurations in the commit history.
+This can clutter your commit log and make it harder to maintain a clean and organized repository, as code changes and workflow updates are intertwined.
 - **Resource limits**: Concurrency and job time limits on the free tier can slow down larger projects.
 - **Less control over environment**: Less flexibility in customizing the execution environment compared to other CI/CD tols, which can be a limitation for teams needing specific configurations.
 - **Complexity with advanced workflows**: Setting up more sophisticated workflows can become complicated, requiring significant experience with the tool.